DeepMartingale: Duality of the Optimal Stopping Problem with Expressivity and High-Dimensional Hedging: DeepMartingale

 \subsubsection{Structural Framework}

-Here, we post all of the expressivity assumptions necessary for the dynamic and obstacle (payoff) function structure, including discrete-time and continuous-time (pathwise) NN representation for the dynamic process and NN approximation for the obstacle (payoff) function.
-These assumptions serve as the basis of the subsequent expressivity analysis of DeepMartingale.
+We now collect the expressivity assumptions imposed on the dynamics and the payoff structure.
+This includes discrete-time and continuous-time (pathwise) NN representations for the dynamics, as well as NN approximation assumptions for the payoff function.
+These assumptions form the basis for the subsequent expressivity analysis of \textit{DeepMartingale}.